qwriter/dwave-networkx/docs/intro.rst

 Introduction
 ============

-D-Wave NetworkX provides tools for working with :term:`Chimera` and :term:`Pegasus` graphs and implementations of graph-theory algorithms on the D-Wave system and other binary quadratic model :term:`sampler`\ s; for example, functions such as :meth:`~dwave_networkx.drawing.chimera_layout.draw_chimera` provide easy visualization for Chimera graphs; functions such as :meth:`~dwave_networkx.algorithms.max_cut.maximum_cut` or :meth:`~dwave_networkx.algorithms.cover.min_vertex_cover` provide graph algorithms useful to
+D-Wave NetworkX provides tools for working with :term:`Chimera`, :term:`Pegasus`, and :term:`Zephyr` graphs and implementations of graph-theory algorithms on the D-Wave system and other binary quadratic model :term:`sampler`\ s;
+for example, functions such as :meth:`~dwave_networkx.drawing.chimera_layout.draw_chimera` provide easy visualization for Chimera graphs; functions such as :meth:`~dwave_networkx.algorithms.max_cut.maximum_cut` or :meth:`~dwave_networkx.algorithms.cover.min_vertex_cover` provide graph algorithms useful to